qhull/qhull/README.txt

   - Download the Qt SDK
   - Start Qt Creator
   - Load src/qhull-all.pro
+  - Configure the project to use a Shadow build at the same level as 'src', 'bin', and 'lib' If, instead, the shadow build is a subdirectory of 'build', Qt Creator will install Qhull in 'build/bin' and 'build/lib'
   - Build

+  - Build qhulltest with a C++11 or later compiler
+  - qhulltest depends on shared libraries QtCore.a and QtTest.a.
+They may need to be copied into the bin directory.
+On Windows, copy Qt5Core.dll and Qt5Test.dll, e.g., /qt/5.11.2/msvc2017_64/bin
+  - If qhulltest fails with exit status 127 and no error message, check for missing Q5Core.dll and Qt5Test.dll

 ------------------
 Compiling Qhull with mingw/gcc on Windows